 Encryption is between your computer and Ultrasurf servers.
-Normal web traffic (http) is not encrypted between Ultrasurf and web servers, while secure web traffic (https) is encrypted “end to end”, from user’s computer to the web server.
+Normal web traffic (http) is not encrypted between Ultrasurf and web servers, while secure web traffic (https) is encrypted “end to end”, from user’s browser to the web server.
 Ultrasurf relays https traffic without interception.

-It is possible that a third party may be able to determine that an individual is using Ultrasurf tools, but they will not be able to decrypt your data or view your browsing activities.
+It is possible that a third party may suspect that an individual may be using Ultrasurf tools, but they will not be able to decrypt your data or view your browsing activities.

 If someone is able to see your screen, for instance if you are in an internet cafe that is monitored, visiting blocked websites could be dangerous.
 Exercise your best judgement to stay as safe as possible.